-It was created in 1912 during the baseball season by American Tobacco, makers of the T205 and T206 sets.
+It was created during the 1912 baseball season by American Tobacco, makers of the T205 and T206 sets.
 However, the T207 set was not as popular as its big brothers.
-Sadly, the T207 was the very last tobacco created by this company because the Sherman anti-trust act resulted in the company’s separation.
+Sadly, the T207 was the very last tobacco created by this company because the Sherman Anti-Trust act resulted in the company’s separation.
 Nowadays, this set is more difficult to come by when compared to both the T205 set and the T206 set.

-There are 13 Hall of Famers in the T207 series and 200 players that make up the set.
+There are 13 Hall of Famers in the T207 series and 200 cards in all.
 The set’s lack of respect could stem from the absence of some of the star players from this period.
-Christy Mathewson, Ty Cobb, Eddie Collins, Rube Waddell and Joe Jackson are missing from this set--not to mention Honus Wagner, who made his famous cameo in T206 and then disappeared from tobacco sets.
+Christy Mathewson, Ty Cobb, Eddie Collins, Rube Waddell and Joe Jackson are missing–not to mention Honus Wagner, who made his famous cameo in T206 and then disappeared from tobacco sets.

 Still, despite the absence of these stars, collectors have plenty to chase.
 Walter Johnson, Tris Speaker, John McGraw, Smokey Joe Wood, Joe Tinker, Latin star Rafael Almeida and Black Sox Eddie Cicotte and Buck Weaver are all present in the T207 set.

 This set also has its share of scarcities.
 The cards came with eight different back variations.
-Cards distributed with Red Cross Tobacco are virtually impossible to find, with last week's find of eight new cards bringing the known number of those variations to just 13.
+Cards distributed with Red Cross Tobacco are virtually impossible to find, with a 2010 find of eight new cards more than doubling the known number.
 Those with Broadleaf and Cycle tobacco advertising on the backs are also rare.

 Recruit Little Cigars and Napoleon advertising backs are most common.
-A non-rare card with a common back in VG condition can be found for less than $50.
+A non-rare card with a common back in VG condition can be found for a very modest price.

 It is usually very easy to identify where the cards were manufactured simply because the information is usually found printed on the back of each card.
 However, there are cards that have been created without a tobacco brand advertised on them.
-These cards are known as Anonymous Backs and can be found in Virginia and Louisiana where they were manufactured.
+These cards are known as Anonymous Backs and were often found in Virginia and Louisiana where they were made.

 The cards that belong to the Broadleaf-Cycle category are not only very scarce but, are also great rarities.
 These very scarce and rare cards are often very highly priced because of how difficult they are to find.
 Irving Lewis, Ward, Miller, Nelson, Pelty, Peters and Ragan are a few of these rarities.
 Based on the description provided on the cards, some of the players were issued later in the season and are considered some of collecting’s first ‘high numbers’.